liip/LiipVieBundle/README.md

 Installation
 ============

-    1. Add this bundle to your project as Git submodules:

-        $ git submodule add git://github.com/liip/LiipVieBundle.git vendor/bundles/Liip/VieBundle

-    2. Add the Liip namespace to your autoloader:

-        // app/autoload.php
-        $loader->registerNamespaces(array(
-            'Liip' => __DIR__.'/../vendor/bundles',
-            // your other namespaces
-        ));
+This bundle is best included using Composer.

+Edit your project composer file to add a new require for liip/vie-bundle.
+Then create a scripts section or add to the existing one:

+    "scripts": {
+        "post-install-cmd": [
+            "Liip\\VieBundle\\Composer\\ScriptHandler::initSubmodules",
+            ...
+        ],
+        "post-update-cmd": [
+            "Liip\\VieBundle\\Composer\\ScriptHandler::initSubmodules",
+            ...
+        ]
+    },

-    3. Add this bundle to your application's kernel:
+Add this bundle to your application's kernel:

     // application/ApplicationKernel.php
     public function registerBundles()